pedrolucas7i/HomeFusion/README.md

 ```

 Config MySQL Server:

+Enter in mysql prompt:
 ```sh
 sudo mysql -u root
 ```

+Change the password (change the 'mynewpassword' for your password):
 ```sh
 ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'mynewpassword';
 ```